GabrielEidler/Natour-Advanced-CSS-PART-I/ReadMe.md

             + Less code
             + Compress code
             + Use a CSS preprocessor(like Sass)
-            + Compress Images (This is by far the biggest bottleneck in terms of website size)
+            + Compress Images (Images are by far the biggest bottleneck in terms of website size)

 ```